2. Basic Usage¶

 When using the OpenCL backend, extra API functions are provided for directly accessing or providing the OpenCL objects used by Futhark.
 Take care when using these functions.
-In particular, a Futhark context can now be provided with the command queue to use:
+In particular, a Futhark context can now be configured with the command queue to use:

-struct futhark_context *futhark_context_new_with_command_queue(struct futhark_context_config *cfg, cl_command_queue queue);
+void futhark_context_config_set_command_queue(struct futhark_context_config *cfg, cl_command_queue queue);

 cl_command_queue specifies an OpenCL device, this is also how